 The “Mind-Body” connection has become a mainstream concept, and even more of a “buzzword” of late.

-As you may know, I use therapeutic yoga to help people sleep better, establish lasting healthy eating patterns, and find relief from chronic pain and stress.
+As you may know, I use principles from therapeutic yoga to help busy people sleep better & regain energy.
 As such, I find that more and more I’m teaching my clients about the many “layers” of their system.
-So I thought I would also put it into a blog.

 Our Five Layers